o3de/o3de.org/content/docs/user-guide/assets/scene-settings/actors-tab.md

 ![The Scene Settings Actors tab Skeleton lod modifier.](/images/user-guide/assets/scene-settings/skeleton-lod-modifier.png)

 A Skeleton LOD is a simplified skeleton where some leaf bones have been removed from the skeleton.
 The farther an entity is from the camera, the less detail is required from the actor.
 Using a character as an example, fine details such as facial animation and individual finger bones may not be required beyond a certain distance from the camera.
 The corresponding bones for these details can be optimized out of the skeleton.
-In networked games, the skeletons used on dedicated servers can be optimized down to the bones that transform PhysX colliders that provide hit detection and triggers.
+In networked games, the skeletons used on dedicated servers can be optimized to only include bones that transform colliders.
+Leaf bones that are downstream from colliders can be removed.

 You can create up to five LODs for actor groups which are numbered \[`0`\] to \[`4`\], with \[`0`\] being the *highest* level of detail.
 LODs are not required but are recommended because they help get the best performance and visual fidelity across a range of platforms with different hardware capabilities.